BestSolution-at/FX-Test/README.md

 }
 ```

 Now you can start implementing your test methods.
+See [JUnit-Sample][7] for monkey-see-monkey-do example code.

 ## Binary Artifacts